jefferywmoore/CISSP-Study-Resources/CISSP-Domain-3-Objectives.md

     - If water-based sprinklers are used for fire suppression, damage to electronic equipment is likely; automate the shutoff of electricity prior to sprinkler trigger
     - Other environmental issues include earthquakes, power outages, tornados and wind
     - Secondary facilities should be located far enough away from the primary to ensure they won't be damaged by the same event
+    - Water leakage and flooding should be addressed in your environmental safety policy and procedures; water and electricity together is sure to cause damange; locate server rooms and critical eqiupment away from any water source or transport pipes
 - 3.9.8 Fire prevention, detection, and suppression
     - Protecting personnel from harm should always be the most important goal of any security or protection system!
     - In addition to protecting people, fire detection and suppression is designed to keep asset damage caused by fire, smoke, heat, and suppression materials to a minimum